Hal Lindes: Dire Straits (1980–1984)

-In early 1985, while Dire Straits were recording tracks for their Brothers In Arms album, Lindes left the band to compose film soundtracks and work as a session musician.
+In December 1984, while Dire Straits were recording tracks for their Brothers In Arms album, Lindes left the band to pursue his interest in film composing, sparked by the Local Hero soundtrack recording sessions.

 Film scores and other work (1984–present)

-In 1984, Lindes played guitar on Tina Turner’s hit "Private Dancer", from the album of the same name.
+In 1984, Lindes played guitar alongside Jeff Beck on Tina Turner's hit "Private Dancer", as well as on the song "Steel Claw" recorded for the same project.

 Since his departure from Dire Straits, Lindes has composed music for films, and has won a Royal Television Society Award for the BAFTA award nominated film Reckless and a TRIC award for Best TV Theme Music.
 Lindes composed the soundtrack to The Boys Are Back, a Miramax film directed by Scott Hicks and starring Clive Owen, in which his guitar score is paired with songs by Sigur Rós, Ray Lamontagne and Carla Bruni.

 In 1989, Lindes teamed up with rock singer Fish to contribute guitar to his debut solo album following his departure from Marillion.
-Vigil in a Wilderness of Mirrors was released in January 1990, and Lindes co-wrote three songs on the album.
+Vigil in a Wilderness of Mirrors was released in January 1990, and Lindes featured on nearly all of the album's tracks as well as co-writing three songs on the album.
+Lindes declined the opportunity to join Fish’s touring band.
 He composed the theme music for the 1990s BBC TV series Between the Lines.

+Lindes has written, produced and recorded with Johnny Hallyday, Tina Turner, Gary Brooker, Roger Daltrey, Chris Jagger, Al Kooper, Brian Tarquin, Steve Morse, Robben Ford, Kiki Dee, Fish, Russ Taff, Sabrina, Twiggy.

 Personal life

-Lindes has four children and is the father of musician and model Staz Lindes.
+Lindes is married to Ricarda Ankenbrand Lindes, he has four children and is the father of actress Evangeline Lindes, of musician and Saint Laurent model Staz Lindes and of singer and artist Misha Lindes.